yohasebe/rsyntaxtree/lib/rsyntaxtree/notation_examples.md

 Notation reference: rsyntaxtree --notation
 Check an input without drawing: rsyntaxtree --validate "[S [NP a] [VP b]]"

+What the option names on a settings line mean is not in this file, nor in the reference, which leaves the options out on purpose.
+For those, see `rsyntaxtree --help` or the manual: https://yohasebe.github.io/rsyntaxtree/documentation.
+Everything at once, this file and the manual together: https://yohasebe.github.io/rsyntaxtree/llms-full.txt

 ## 000 — RSyntaxTree basic example